Logo

 In November 2022, Sylvester Stallone made his streaming television debut in Tulsa King, in which he plays a Mafia boss.

-Sylvester Stallone has continued to express his passion in directing a film on Edgar Allan Poe's life, a script he has been preparing for years.
+Sylvester Stallone has continued to express his passion in directing a film based on Edgar Allan Poe's life, a script he has been preparing for years.

 Sylvester Stallone has mentioned that he would like to adapt Nelson DeMille's novel The Lion's Game.